OPITO Helideck Operations Initial Training (HOIT) Course Overview

 - Passenger, freight and baggage management.
 Includes identifying dangerous goods

 - Act as both the HLO and HDA during all practical exercises

 As a minimum, delegates must have completed Dangerous Goods by Air training course in accordance with Part 1, Chapter 1.4 of the ICAO Technical Instructions and sub section 1.5 of the IATA Dangerous Goods Regulations, Category 7, 8 or 9 or state aviation approved dangerous goods awareness training Course.

-All delegates receive an OPITO Helideck Operations Initial Training certificate.
+Delegates receive an OPITO Helideck Operations Initial Training certificate upon completion